Boris Johnson and Rishi Sunak to be fined over lockdown parties

 However, since the police probe commenced, the Conservative Party leader has looked to deflect from answering questions until the inquiry has concluded and has poured his efforts into dealing with the Ukraine crisis.

-In his response to Mr Johnson being told to expect a fine, Liberal Democrat leader Sir Ed Davey called for Parliament’s Easter break to be cut short in order to hold a no confidence vote in the Prime Minister’s leadership.
+In his response to Mr Johnson being told to expect a fine, Liberal Democrat leader Sir Ed Davey called for the Commons’ Easter break to be cut short in order to hold a no confidence vote in the Prime Minister’s leadership.

 Scottish First Minister Nicola Sturgeon also joined the chorus of critics urging Mr Johnson to resign, along with London Mayor Sadiq Khan.